-- in the main body of the text: these 31 SSOs are subject to the GGPSSO and provided enough information in order to be adequately monitored; they represent about 92% of total EU capacity. - 14 SSOs are treated in Annex 1: - o 5 of them are not subject to the GGPSSO because they are: - exempt from TPA: Latvijas Gaze (LV) and Transco Lng Storage (UK); - very new and therefore not fully operational: Deutsche Essent (DE); - from a member State where effective TPA arrangements are still relatively recent: POGC (PL), Nova Naturgas (SE) (the latter is also not a pure SSO since it only provides linepack).
+- in the main body of the text: these 31 SSOs are subject to the GGPSSO and provided enough information in order to be adequately monitored; they represent about 90% of total EU capacity. - 14 SSOs are treated in Annex 1: - o 5 of them are not subject to the GGPSSO because they are: - exempt from TPA: Latvijas Gaze (LV) and Transco Lng Storage (UK); - very new and therefore not fully operational: Deutsche Essent (DE); - from a member State where effective TPA arrangements are still relatively recent: POGC (PL), Nova Naturgas (SE) (the latter is also not a pure SSO since it only provides linepack). - The remaining 9 SSOs did not provide enough information for a monitoring assessment to be made : - 1 did not provide the information because effective TPA arrangements are still relatively recent in its Member State: E.ON Gas Sverige (SE);

-8 The French and Italian regulatory authorities.
+&lt;sup>4 The French and Italian regulatory authorities.